7Section7/HiFi-SoRaP-vulkan/README.md

     Inside the Qt version choosen (for example, "Qt 5.14.2"), enable also the macOS toggle:
     ![macOs](https://user-images.githubusercontent.com/6904485/151008145-d86ac2fe-71c2-4737-98da-cc9d21e9c213.png)

-    When you open the project, you will need to choose a kit.
+    When opening the project for the fisrt time, you may be asked to choose a kit (the compiler for the project).
 For example, you can choose the clang one:
     ![chooseKit](https://user-images.githubusercontent.com/6904485/151008592-0cd47cfe-5ca8-47e7-98c0-ade7fd59c11f.png)

     On Qt, in case you have a problem compiling the project with qmake: